maejohns/maejohns/README.md

 ## 🧠 Background

-- Former **VP of Engineering at Netflix** — built core analytics infrastructure that powered the streaming shift
+- Former **VP of Engineering at Netflix** — built the mathematical engine that kept those DVDs coming your way
-- Former **Chief Data Officer at Groupon** — scaled data science orgs through hypergrowth
+- Former **Chief Data Officer at Groupon** — scaled a small tech and data team to span 50 countries and over 10,000 employess
-- Former **SVP at Peloton** — led enterprise technology strategy
+- Former **SVP at Peloton** — led enterprise technology and enterprise data
 - PhD in **Applied and Computational Mathematics (Princeton)**
 - Contributor to early tech at Yahoo, analyst for MLB, mentor to startup CTOs